Trade guide

 Where do naval architects work?▼

 Shipyards, design consultancies, classification societies, government agencies, offshore companies, and yacht designers.
-Major employers include BAE Systems, Rolls-Royce Marine, and international consultancies like BMT and Houlder.
+Major employers include BAE Systems, Babcock, Kongsberg Maritime, and consultancies like BMT and Houlder.

 Do I need a specific naval architecture degree?▼

-Yes, naval architecture is highly specialized.
+Yes, naval architecture is highly specialised.
 While mechanical or civil engineers can move into marine sectors, ship design requires specific knowledge of hydrodynamics, stability, and maritime regulations taught in naval architecture degrees.

 Is naval architecture a good career for the future?▼